 Small Cell facilities are low-powered antennas that provide cellular and data coverage to smaller geographic areas, supplementing the larger cellular network and improving service for wireless customers.

 Effective September 1, 2017, the City of Austin has a new application process for small-cell facilities in the public right-of-way.
 This new process is in accordance with Texas Senate Bill 1004, amending the Local Government Code by adding Chapter 284 – Deployment of Network Nodes in Public Right-of-Way, enacted by the State of Texas on June 9, 2017.
 Small-cell facilities are typically comprised of network nodes, antennas, associated wireless equipment, and transport facilities.
-Following this process will facilitate in the installation of small-cell facilities within the public right-of-way on municipally-owned service poles, Austin Energy poles, and also privately owned network node support poles.
+Following this process will facilitate the installation of small-cell facilities within the public right-of-way on municipally-owned service poles, Austin Energy poles, and privately-owned network node support poles.

 The installation of wireless telecommunications, otherwise referred to as Small Cell, infrastructure in Austin is regulated by the City of Austin's Transportation Criteria Manual (Section 12) and the amendment of Texas State law to include Chapter 284 of Local Government Code.
 Small Cell facilities are typically comprised of network nodes, antennas, associated wireless equipment, and transport facilities.
 The City's Small Cell application process was designed to facilitate the installation of small cell facilities within the public rights-of-way.
 The application process and guiding regulations set design parameters, limits, and standards for such facilities.